spack/spack/lib/spack/docs/config_yaml.rst

 Unless overridden in a package or on the command line, Spack builds all packages in parallel.
-The default parallelism is equal to the number of cores on your machine, up to 16.
-Parallelism cannot exceed the number of cores available on the host.
-For a build system that uses Makefiles, this means running:
+The default parallelism is equal to the number of cores available to the process, up to 16 (the default of ``build_jobs``).
+For a build system that uses Makefiles, this ``spack install`` runs:

-- ``make -j<build_jobs>``, when ``build_jobs`` is less than the number of cores on the machine
+- ``make -j<build_jobs>``, when ``build_jobs`` is less than the number of cores available
-- ``make -j<ncores>``, when ``build_jobs`` is greater or equal to the number of cores on the machine
+- ``make -j<ncores>``, when ``build_jobs`` is greater or equal to the number of cores available

 If you work on a shared login node or have a strict ulimit, it may be necessary to set the default to a lower value.
 By setting ``build_jobs`` to 4, for example, commands like ``spack install`` will run ``make -j4`` instead of hogging every core.
 To build all software in serial, set ``build_jobs`` to 1.

+Note that specifying the number of jobs on the command line always takes priority, so that ``spack install -j<n>`` always runs `make -j<n>`, even when that exceeds the number of cores available.

 --------------------
 ``ccache``